-What is the Best Day to Fire an Employee?
+What Is the Best Day to Fire an Employee?

 Readers ask questions frequently, so the questions and answers that other readers will find useful or interesting are shared.
 When is the best day to fire an employee, asked several readers?

 Traditionally, the best day to fire an employee was mid-week.
-This allowed the employee to launch an immediate job search, file an unemployment insurance claim and set up dates with his or her network, all of which were difficult to do on the weekend.
+It allowed the employee to launch an immediate job search, file an unemployment insurance claim and set up dates with his or her network, all of which were difficult to do on the weekend.

 Some employers always fired employees on Friday because it was convenient for payroll and the company, but not especially friendly for the employee.
 The fired employee would have all weekend to stew about the company and the termination and have little that he or she could move forward on the weekend.